Wolf-Udo Ettel: Eastern Front

 Following the German loss in the Battle of Stalingrad, 4.
-Staffel was relocated to the Kuban bridgehead, and during the months of intensive operations, Ettel claimed 28 Soviet aircraft shot down in March and 36 more in April, including five shot down on 11 April, an "ace-in-a-day" achievement.
+Staffel was relocated to the Kuban bridgehead on 5 April.
+During the months of intensive operations, Ettel claimed 28 Soviet aircraft shot down in March and 36 more in April, including five shot down on 11 April, an "ace-in-a-day" achievement.
 On 28 April 1943, Ettel claimed his 100th aerial victory.
 He was the 38th Luftwaffe pilot to achieve the century mark.
 In early May, II.
 Gruppe was moved to Kharkiv, from where they operated over the combat area east of Belgorod, operating in this area from 2 to 6 May.
 On 6 May, the Gruppe claimed twelve aerial victories, including four by Ettel, taking his total to 104.

 On 11 May, Ettel claimed his 120th victory, his last on the Eastern Front, but was shot down by anti-aircraft fire, resulting in a forced landing of his Bf 109 G-4 (Werknummer 19 453) between the front lines, west of Anastassiewskaja.
 During his return to German held territory, Ettel came under heavy rifle fire from Soviet infantry but escaped unharmed.
 That same night Ettel led a Wehrmacht patrol to his damaged aircraft to salvage important equipment.
 Ettel was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 1 June.
 The presentation was made by General der Jagdflieger Adolf Galland while Ettel was on vacation in Berlin.